WIMM-IT/heracles/README.md

 ## Example 3 - Updating a record

+Takes a JSON list containing one or more entries to be modified, either on STDIN or as the second argument. `id`, `content`, `hostname`, `type` and any properties to modify are required fields.
+Returns a JSON list of the affected entries.

 ```
 $ heracles search _acme-challenge.foo | sed 's/comment": "Test"/comment": "Another Test"/' | heracles update
 [